 1) Chofetz Chayim, ch.
 2

-FROM THE EDITOR: Many of us may have, in the course of casual conversation, may have found ourselves repeating something we have been told by someone else while thinking nothing of it.
-It may be about someone's financial blessing or misfortune; a situation with their children at school, or something related to their professional life either positive or negative.
-The idea is that when we expose other people issues in our own light ,it causes others to establish a certain opinion of the people we talked about.
+Many of us, in the course of casual conversation while thinking nothing of it, may have found ourselves repeating something we have been told by someone else It may be about someone's financial blessing or misfortune; a situation with their children at school, or something related to their professional life either positive or negative.
+The idea is that when we expose other people’s issues through our own light, it causes others to establish a certain opinion of the people we talked about.
 As a result, these people's relationship with others will be affected by our incomplete bias judgement.
 Basically, it is none of our business to talk about others.

 2) B'air Mayim Chayim 2:27

-FROM THE EDITOR: Like the old adage: 'When in doubt, don't'.
+Like the old adage says: “When in doubt, don't.”.
 But why do we like so much to divulge precious information?
 Does it have to do with our sinful nature?
-Oh, how we like to be able to be the ones telling others something they don't know.
+Oh, how we like to be the ones telling others something they don't know.
 It gives us a sense of control, a sense of power.
 And the secret information is all the more attractive when it pertains to something negative concerning someone.
 Why?
-Because we tend to think that we make our candle shine brighter when we put down that of the others.
-It is bad enough that our politician live and campaign by doing that, but it is worse when it is done by people who claim to be disciples of the Master.
+Because we tend to think that we make our candle shine brighter when we put down that of others.
+It’s bad enough that our politicians live and campaign by doing that, but it is worse when it is done by people who claim to be disciples of the Master.

-So many problems between people, families, and friends could be avoided if we just a bit more careful about not talking about others while freely giving judgments and opinions in casual conversation.
+So many problems between people, families, and friends could be avoided, if we were just a bit more retrained in talking about others, and avoided sharing freely and giving judgements and opinions in casual conversation.
 Here is a quote i read one day,

 4) Pele Yoatz, section sod

-FROM THE EDITOR: Our Master said, "Always treat others as you would like them to treat you; that sums up the teaching of the Torah and the Prophets.(Mat 7:12 CJB)
+Our Master said, "Always treat others as you would like them to treat you; that sums up the teaching of the Torah and the Prophets".(Mat 7:12 CJB)

 6) Rabainu Yonah to Prov 11:13: